FAQs

 Do all rotator cuff tears need surgery?

 No. Many people improve with non-surgical treatment, especially with partial tears or smaller full-thickness tears.
-Surgery is more likely to be discussed after a traumatic tear, a major loss of function, or persistent weakness and pain despite structured rehabilitation.
+Surgery is more likely to be discussed after a traumatic tear, major loss of function, or persistent weakness and pain despite rehabilitation.

 How long does recovery from a rotator cuff tear take?